May 29, 2015

 Nishi Chaya District(西茶屋街)is in the 2nd key area.
 It is smaller compared to Higashi Chaya District and doesn't have much activity.

 Though it is near Myoryuji(妙立寺), also known as Ninja temple(忍者寺), which is a very interesting attraction.
-Costs 800 yen for entry, comes with 40 minutes guided tour.
-Reservation in advance is required.
 Actually, this temple that dates back to the Edo period has nothing to do with Ninja, however its structure is complicated with lots of tricks, thus given this name.
 For example, it appears to be a 2 storey building from outside, but actually has 4 storeys and 7 layers.
 There are no revolving doors, but there are doors that lead to different places when slided in different direction, resulting in hidden rooms!

 There are MANY temples in this area!